Skip Maine state header navigation

 Presque Isle office

-Alpha One is a community-based enterprise directed and managed by people with disabilities dedicated to developing independent living opportunities.
-Alpha One promotes peer interaction, community resource utilization, and self advocacy skills.
+Alpha One is a community-based program directed and managed by people with disabilities to provide independent living opportunities.
+Alpha One promotes peer interaction, community resource utilization, and self-advocacy skills.
 It seeks to ensure equal opportunity and compliance with all disability-related laws through increased public awareness, professional consultation, and community advocacy.
-Adaptive Equipment Loan Program, Adaptive Driver Education, and Information and Referral Service are of special interest to deaf citizens and agencies who serve deaf clients.
-Low interest loans can cover hearing aids, flashing alert systems and agency TTYs.
-Interest rates are based on the borrower's monthly income and expenses, and loans may be for extended periods of time.
-A down payment may not be required.
-A loan of $2,500 or less could qualify for expedited approval.

 Area Agencies on Aging